DS99pr/punctuactionReplacer/README.md

 # punctuactionReplacer
-i wrote a punctuaction replacer, on polish language. like "." is "[kropka]", or "hello." is "hello [kropka]". i know, the code isn't efficient well, but it works, and that's important. written in python.
+**i wrote a punctuaction replacer, on polish language. like "." is "[kropka]", or "hello." is "hello [kropka]". i know, the code isn't efficient well, but it works, and that's important. written in python. [project is a part of Pard]**